-- (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - Evaluation & Findings: The subject property is presently designated for residential use.
-The proposed amendment would change the FLUM Designation of the property from Medium Density Residential to Moderate Density Residential, which permits residential development at a density of 0-4 dwellings per acre. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - Evaluation & Findings: The subject property is located approximately 1,000 feet of the intersection of NW US Highway 441 and NW 173rd Street (CR 235A), and is within one (1) mile of the US 441/I-75 interchange.
-Residential development exists along NW 173rd Street to the east of the subject property, and areas proximate to the site along NW US Highway 441 and along NW 173rd Street to the south of the subject property are developed. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - Evaluation & Findings: The subject property is located between developed areas of the City and presently has a FLUM Designation that permits residential uses. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems. - Evaluation & Findings: The applicant has provided an environmental assessment of the site, entitled "Listed Species and Habitat Study", prepared by McAlpine Environmental Consulting, Inc., dated December 2016.
-The report identified one (1) active and two (2) or three (3) potentially occupied gopher tortoise burrows within the subject property.
-The gopher tortoise (Gopherus polyphemus) is listed by the Florida Fish and Wildlife Commission (FWC) as threatened.
-The report recommends that within approximately 60 days of beginning construction of the project that the gopher tortoise survey be updated and a permit be obtained from the FWC to relocate the tortoises offsite.
+(I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses.

+Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which permits residential development at a density of 0 - 4 dwellings per acre, and from Rural/Agriculture (County) to Community Commercial.

+(II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development.

+Evaluation & Findings: The subject property is located along US Highway 441 and is located in proximity to major commercial and institutional development located to the east (Alachua Market Place, Raceway, Holiday Inn Express, Santa Fe High School) and in proximity to existing and planned residential development (Oak Ridge Subdivision (High Springs) to the west, Heritage Oaks to the east, and Alachua West to the south east).

+(III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments.

+Evaluation & Findings: The subject property is located between developed areas of the City of Alachua and the City of High Springs.

+(IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems.

-With the exception of the preceding, there are no other concerns pertaining to natural resources.
-Prior to any construction activity occurring on site, the applicant will be required to confirm if any protected species exist on site and to obtain applicable permits from regulatory agencies for any relocation of protected species found on site.
+Evaluation & Findings: GIS data available from Alachua County appears to indicate the potential presence of a sinkhole, however, aerial analysis does not indicate presence of a sinkhole.
+There are no other major concerns pertaining to natural resources.
+Prior to any construction activity occurring on site, the applicant will be required to confirm if any protected species or sensitive karst features exist on site and to obtain applicable permits from regulatory agencies for any relocation of protected species found on site.